Getting Started in Japan – Spring 2026

 Residence Procedures - VERY IMPORTANT -

 Once you arrive in Sendai, there are mainly three things to get done before the semester starts.
-They are 1) Resident Registration at the Aoba Ward Office, 2) Opening a Bank Account with Japan Post Bank, and 3) Paying the Student Insurance.
+They are 1) Resident Registration at the Ward Office, 2) Opening a Bank Account with Japan Post Bank, and 3) Paying the Student Insurance.
 These procedures are complicated and they must be done in the exact order described below.
 The university will help you with these procedures.
 Please read carefully and follow the instructions.

-STEP 1: Resident Registration at Ward Office
+STEP 1: Resident Registration at the Ward Office (Ward Office Special Venue, AER Building 5th Floor)

 Task |

-You will do three things at the Aoba Ward Office: 1) Resident registration, 2) Join Japan's National Health Insurance and receive your insurance card, and 3) Enroll in Japan's National Pension Plan and apply for the exemption.
+You will do three things at the Ward Office Special Venue, on the 5th Floor AER Building: 1) Resident registration, 2) Join Japan's National Health Insurance and receive your insurance card, and 3) Enroll in Japan's National Pension Plan and apply for the exemption.
 These processes will take about 2-3 hours in total to complete.
-The university staff will help you with the paperwork at the ward office. |
+The university staff will help you with the paperwork at the venue. |

 Date and Time |